 The Shelf Agreement requires that the Company maintain a consolidated net lease adjusted leverage ratio of less than 3.50 to 1.00, with limited exceptions.
 The Shelf Agreement also contains certain customary representations and warranties, affirmative and negative covenants and provisions related to events of default.
 Upon the occurrence and continuance of an event of default, the holders of notes issued under the Shelf Agreement may require immediate payment of all amounts owing under such notes.
+The Company was in compliance with its debt covenants under the Shelf Agreement at December 31, 2024.

-At December 31, 2023, the Company had no outstanding borrowings under its Shelf Agreement.
+At December 31, 2024 and 2023, the Company had outstanding notes under the Shelf Agreement of \$100.0 million and \$0, respectively.

-See Note 2 of the accompanying audited Consolidated Financial Statements for more information on the Shelf Agreement.
+See Note 2, "Debt and Financing Arrangements" of the accompanying audited Consolidated Financial Statements for more information on the Shelf Agreement.